alexmcmullen80/NASA-Classification-Model/README.md

 ### Key Features

-#### Data Source:
-Solar event data captured by the SDO.
+**Data Source**: Solar event data captured by the SDO.

-#### Model Objective:
-Predict the occurrence of M-class or X-class solar flares within the next 24 hours.
+**Model Objective**: Predict the occurrence of M-class or X-class solar flares within the next 24 hours.

-#### Performance:
-Achieves an average accuracy of approximately 88%, comparable to results from Bobra and Couvidat's research.
+**Performance**: Achieves an average accuracy of approximately 88%, comparable to results from Bobra and Couvidat's research.

 ## Technical Details

-#### Data Preprocessing:
-Features are extracted from solar event datasets for training the ML model.
+**Data Preprocessing**: Features are extracted from solar event datasets for training the ML model.

-#### Machine Learning Model:
-The model evaluates the best combination of features to predict solar flare occurrences.
+**Machine Learning Model**: The model evaluates the best combination of features to predict solar flare occurrences.

-#### Evaluation Metrics:
-Accuracy and other classification metrics are used to assess model performance.
+**Evaluation Metrics**: Accuracy and other classification metrics are used to assess model performance.

 ## Significance